Casein kinase 2, alpha 1

-Casein kinase II subunit alpha is an enzyme that in humans is encoded by the CSNK2A1 gene.
+Casein kinase II subunit alpha 1 (CK2α) is an enzyme that in humans is encoded by the CSNK2A1 gene, located on chromosome 20.

-Casein kinase II is a serine/threonine protein kinase that phosphorylates acidic proteins such as casein.
-The kinase exists as a tetramer and is composed of an alpha, an alpha-prime, and two beta subunits.
+CK2α is the alpha catalytic subunit of Casein kinase II (CK2).
+CK2 is a serine/threonine protein kinase that phosphorylates acidic proteins such as casein.
+The kinase exists in monomeric form and as a tetramer and is composed of two α or α' (alpha prime) subunits and two β subunits; the CK2 holoenzyme has α2β2 stoichiometry.
 The alpha subunits contain the catalytic activity while the beta subunits undergo autophosphorylation.
 The protein encoded by this gene represents the alpha subunit.
-While this gene is found on chromosome 20, a related transcribed pseudogene is found on chromosome 11.
 Three transcript variants encoding two different proteins have been found for this gene.
+CK2α' paralog is encoded by the CSNK2A2 gene; it differs in the length and sequence of the C-terminus of the protein.